jarrodmillman/pose-stats/description.md

 competitions, research coordination networks, and Ideas Labs).
 -->

+Workshop discussions will focus significant attention on community building for the Statistical Python OSE.
+The scoping activities will also include involvement in community engagement activities.

-## Project Timeline and Workshop Overview
+# Project Timeline and Workshop Overview

 The first three workshops will be held within the first quarter of the funding cycle.
 The next four workshops will be held during the second and third quarters.